 Yes.
-Throughout the years, the Blue Angels have had a limited opportunity to perform overseas.
+Throughout the years, the Blue Angels have had limited opportunities to perform overseas.
 In 1992 when the team completed a European tour performing in Sweden, Finland, Russia, Bulgaria, Italy, the United Kingdom, Romania, Spain and Germany.
 The most recent overseas trip occurred in 2006 to perform in the Netherlands.

 - 54 Is it possible to schedule a tour of the Blues home base?

-Unfortunately no. Due to the hectic show and maintenance schedules, it is extremely difficult to schedule tours or photographic opportunities.
-People who desire to see the Blue Angels between shows are encouraged to view a practice demonstration at the National Museum of Naval Aviation at NAS Pensacola usually held most Tuesday and Wednesday mornings during the show season when the team is home.
-The practices, weather permitting, and a tentative practice schedule may be viewed on this website by clicking on the Show Information tab.
+Unfortunately, no. Due to hectic show and maintenance schedules, it is extremely difficult to schedule tours or photographic opportunities.
+People who desire to see the Blue Angels between shows are encouraged to view a practice demonstration at the National Museum of Naval Aviation at NAS Pensacola.
+Practices are usually held most Tuesday and Wednesday mornings; weather permitting, during the show season when the team is home.
+A tentative practice schedule may be viewed on the Blue Angels' website at www.blueangels.navy.mil.

 - 55 How can fans obtain a VIP pass for a show?

-While the Blue Angels do not have "VIP" seating, a small number of seats are set aside for close, personal friends and family members of the team.
+Unfortunately, the Blue Angels do not have "VIP" seating available to the public at any show.
 Air shows usually have general seating available to the public and VIP seating available for purchase.
 Information may be found on individual air show websites.
 Some show sites reserve alternate seating areas for a nominal fee.
 Interested individuals should contact the local air show coordinator for additional information.

 - 56 What is the difference between a Blue Angel Hornet and the new F/A-18 E/F Super Hornet?